Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 By swapping out or modifying the imported state transition function, you can customize this example full-node to run arbitrary logic.
+This particular example relies on the state transition exported by [`demo-stf`](../demo-stf/).
+If you want to understand how to build your own state transition function, check out at the docs in that package.

 ## How to Customize This Example